-- (ii) Requests for donating and receiving sick leave must be made through the timesheet process and on approved forms provided by the AOC HR Department.
-The AOC HR Department will maintain records of sick leave donations and employees' use of donated sick leave. - (iii) An employee on shared sick leave will receive the same benefits as an employee on regular sick leave as described in Section 7.03(3). - (iv) The AOC HR Department may require an employee receiving sick leave sharing to provide initial and periodic medical certifications from their treating physician or advanced practice registered nurse showing the employee's continued need for sick leave due to an inability to perform the essential functions of his or her work duties. - (v) No employee shall directly or indirectly intimidate, threaten, coerce, or attempt to intimidate, threaten, or coerce any other employee for the purpose of interfering with the employee's right to voluntarily contribute sick leave when authorized under this section.
+- (ii) Requests for donating and receiving sick leave must be made in writing to the AOC HR Department.
+The AOC HR Department will maintain records of sick leave donations and employees' use of donated sick leave. - (iii) Hours donated through the sick leave sharing program are to be used only for long-term, continuous absences.
+Sick leave sharing hours may not to be used for intermittent absences. - (iv) An employee on shared sick leave will receive the same benefits as an employee on regular sick leave as described in Section 7.03(3). - (v) The AOC HR Department may require an employee receiving sick leave sharing to provide initial and periodic medical certifications from his or her treating physician or advanced practice registered nurse showing the employee's continued need for sick leave due to an inability to perform the essential functions of his or her work duties. - (vi) No employee shall directly or indirectly intimidate, threaten, coerce, or attempt to intimidate, threaten, or coerce any other employee for the purpose of interfering with the employee's right to voluntarily contribute sick leave when authorized under this section.
 For the purpose of this subsection, "intimidate, threaten, or coerce" includes, but is not limited to, promising to give or giving a benefit or effecting or threatening to effect any reprisal. - (b) Responsibilities of Employee Requesting Sick Leave Sharing - (i) An employee requesting sick leave sharing must complete and submit a Recipient Form to his or her appointing authority for approval and signature.
 The appointing authority will submit the form to the AOC HR Department for review and approval. - (ii) The HR Department will send out a notification based on the Recipient Form. - (iii) An employee may receive a maximum of 1,950 hours per qualifying event. - (iv) The employee must return to work at the end of the approved sick leave sharing period.
-Before returning to work, the employee must provide a medical release from a licensed physician to the appointing authority and the AOC HR Department. - (v) Upon receipt of the medical certification allowing the employee to return to work full-time, any remaining balance of donated sick time will be returned to the donor at the end of the month. - (c) Request to Receive Sick Leave Sharing
+Before returning to work, the employee must provide a medical release from a licensed physician to the appointing authority and the AOC HR Department. - (v) Upon receipt of the medical certification allowing the employee to return to work full time, any remaining balance of donated sick time will be returned to the donor at the end of the month.

+(c) Request to Receive Sick Leave Sharing